escottgoodwin/lango-trans-de/README.md

 **COLD START D2V**

 This recommender system attempts to address the 'cold start problem'  by modeling a user's interests based on recent browsing history.
 The method uses Doc2Vec to create vector representations of documents.
-By training These vectors are able to represent  semantic meaning
+By training a Doc2Vec model with a specific corpus, the resulting documents vectors are able to represent  semantic meaning on

 **Requirements**